ratschlab/dpsom/README.md

 `python TempDPSOM.py with eta=0 kappa=0`

-Other experiments as computing prediction, heatmaps and trajectories can be found in `notebook/eICU_experiments.ipynb`.
+Other experiments as computing heatmaps and trajectories can be found in `notebook/eICU_experiments.ipynb`.